aiooord/rostam-e-dastan/README.md

 ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)
 ![Generic badge](https://img.shields.io/badge/Windows-Passed-blue.svg)

-Ai000 AD-Rostam (Codename: Ritchie Blackmoore) is a penetration testing tool for Windows infrastructure that Ai000 Cybernetic QLab has developed as an offensive research project.
+Ai000 AD-Rostam (Codename: Grigori Perelman) is a penetration testing tool for Windows infrastructure that Ai000 Cybernetic QLab has developed as an offensive research project.
 It can be used in red-teaming projects and penetration testing for an active directory-based environment.
+We are developing this tool just for our daily penetration testing joy.
+However, we are still working on this project, and we will share the stable and full features of this product soon.
+The current version of this product with the Grigori Perelman codename has been implemented in more than 60% of the product goals.
+However, it still needs development.

 <p align="center">
 <img src="https://github.com/aiooord/hercules/blob/main/v.0.1.0-20240306.PNG">